jbcannon/sht31-array/README.md

 # 3D Printed radiation shields

-To house the SHT31-D sensors, we provide plans and printing instructions for two radiation shields, including a minimalist radiation shield and a mulit-fin radiation sheild.
+To house the SHT31-D sensors, we provide plans and printing instructions for two radiation shield types, which include a minimalist radiation shield and a multi-fin radiation shield.

-Follow the link to find 3D models, photos, and printer settings for <a href=pages/3dprint.md>printing the radiation sheilds</a> on a PRUSA MK3 printer, or similar
+Follow the link to find 3D models, photos, and printer settings for <a href=pages/3dprint.md>printing the radiation sheilds</a> on a PRUSA MK3 printer, or similar printer.

 <img src=figs/shieldprint-3.jpg width=200></img>
 <img src=figs/shieldprint-6.jpg width=200></img>